-The Southern Resident killer whale DPS was listed as endangered under the ESA in 2005 (70 Fed.
-Reg.
-69903, November 18, 2005) and critical habitat was designated in 2006 (71 Fed.
-Reg.
-69054, November 29, 2006).
 Several factors identified in the final recovery plan for Southern Residents may be limiting recovery.
 These are quantity and quality of prey, toxic chemicals that accumulate in top predators, and disturbance from sound and vessels.
 Oil spills are also a risk factor.
 It is likely that multiple threats are acting together.
 For example, disturbance from vessels makes it harder for the whales to locate and capture prey, which can cause them to expend more energy and catch less food.
-Although it is not clear which threat or threats are most significant to the survival and recovery of Southern Residents, all of the threats are important to address.
-Based on the natural history of the Southern Residents and their habitat needs, we identified three physical or biological features essential to conservation in designating critical habitat: (1) water quality to support growth of the whale population and development of individual whales, (2) prey species of sufficient quantity, quality and availability to support individual growth, reproduction and development, as well as overall population growth, and (3) passage conditions to allow for migration, resting and foraging.
+New comparisons of the contribution of different threats (Lacy 2017), support an approach to address all of the threats.
+Vessel disturbance and prey reduction are the primary pathways for impacts from this action.
+Under the existing management and recovery regimes over the last decade, salmon abundance and vessel disturbance reduction has not been sufficient to support Southern Resident population growth.